Prince Naruhito Begins Visit to Thailand

 A lunch was hosted by the Prime Minister in honour of the Crown Prince’s visit.

 In the evening, Crown Prince Naruhito travelled to Bangkok’s Grand Palace for an audience with King Bhumibol Adulyadej and Queen Sirikit.
 Also present was Princess Maha Chakri Sirindhorn.
 Prince Naruhito presented the Queen with a gift during the audience.
 The King of Thailand, who left hospital for the Prince’s visit, then hosted a dinner for his visitor.

 Tomorrow, June 26th, Crown Prince Naruhito will visit Ayutthaya and take part in a boat cruise hosted by the Thai Science and Technology Minister, Plodprasop Suraswadi.
 The cruise will allow the Prince to inspect the Chao Phraya River, which was one of the major sources of flooding in Thailand last year.

-The Crown Prince will also be visiting Cambodia and Laos this week before returning to Japan.Filed under Japanese Royals, Thai Royals
+The Crown Prince will also be visiting Cambodia and Laos this week before returning to Japan.Filed under Japan, Thailand

-Tagged Bilateral Relations, Crown Prince Naruhito, King Bhumibol Adulyadej, Official Visit, Prime Minister Shinawatra, Princess Maha Chakri Sirindhorn, Queen Sirikit.
+Tagged Bilateral Relations, Crown Prince Naruhito of Japan, King Bhumibol Adulyadej of Thailand, Official Visit, Prime Minister Shinawatra of Thailand, Princess Maha Chakri Sirindhorn of Thailand, Queen Sirikit of Thailand.